Online Gaming Law

 Our firm provides experienced legal guidance to clients involved in all facets of the online gaming industry.
 Legal compliance is critical in the ever-changing field of online gaming law.
 We routinely assist clients involved with skill gaming, sweepstakes, penny auctions, contests, fantasy sports, social casinos, e-sports, and other gaming interests.
 Our firm is equipped to evaluate the legality of online gaming business models and provide the information necessary to evaluate the potential risks and rewards.
 Our services include the following:

-· Affiliate Contracts
+· White Label Contracts

 · KYC / AML Compliance

-· Gaming Law Advice
+· Advertiser Whitelisting Advice